bikegirl/cosc2325.notes/lectures/01_introduction/system-setup.rst

 Virtual Machine Supervisor
 **************************

-There are several VM managmenet tools available.
+There are several VM management tools available.
 Some are free, some you need to buy.

 Windows PC
 ==========